-The Air Force Memorial, honoring the millions of men and women who have served in the United States Air Force, was officially dedicated on Saturday, October 14, 2006.
-The inspiring memorial is situated in a prime location in Arlington, Virginia, adjacent to Arlington National Cemetery and overlooking The Pentagon, the Potomac River and Washington DC.
-See Photos of the Air Force Memorial symbolizes flight and the flying spirit with three stainless steel spires that soar 270 feet high (402 feet above sea level) and represent contrails of the Air Force Thunderbirds as they disperse in a "bomb burst" maneuver.
+The U.S. Air Force Memorial, honoring the millions of men and women who have served in the U.S. Air Force, was officially dedicated October 14, 2006.
+This inspiring memorial lies in a prime location in Arlington, Virginia, adjacent to Arlington National Cemetery and overlooking The Pentagon, the Potomac River, and Washington, D.C.

+The design of the U.S. Air Force Memorial symbolizes flight and the flying spirit with three stainless steel spires that soar 270 feet high (402 feet above sea level) and represent contrails of the Air Force Thunderbirds as they disperse in a "bomb burst" maneuver.
 The U.S. Air Force "star" is embedded in granite beneath the spires.
-The Memorial also has a paved Runway to Glory at the entrance, an 8 foot tall bronze Honor Guard statue, two granite inscription walls, and a Glass Contemplation Wall for visitors to pay tribute to fallen airmen.
+The memorial also has a paved Runway to Glory at the entrance, an 8-foot-tall bronze Honor Guard statue, two granite inscription walls, and a Glass Contemplation Wall for visitors to pay tribute to fallen Air Force service members.

-The United States Air Force Memorial was designed by James Ingo Freed, the internationally renowned architect who also designed the U.S. Holocaust Memorial Museum in Washington DC.
-The project was funded almost entirely by private contributions of more than $30 million.
+The U.S. Air Force Memorial was designed by James Ingo Freed, the internationally renowned architect who also designed the U.S. Holocaust Memorial Museum in Washington, D.C.
+The project was funded almost entirely by private contributions totaling more than $30 million.

-The Memorial has a gift shop is located in the Administrative Office at the north end of the Memorial in the same building as the restrooms.
-The gift shop is open Monday-Friday from 9 a.m. to 4 p.m., except on Federal Holidays.
-The memorial is located off of Columbia Pike near VA-244.
+The U.S. Air Force Memorial is located at One Air Force Memorial Drive, Arlington, VA 22204.
+The memorial is located off Columbia Pike near VA-244.

 By Metro: It is approximately a one-mile walk to the memorial from the Pentagon Metro station and the Pentagon City Metro station.
 From the Pentagon station, walk west through the Pentagon South parking lot (Rotary Road).
 Continue onto Columbia Pike.
 Walk up the hill to the memorial entrance on Columbia Pike.